jaime-varela/stochastic_pdes/README.md

 # stochastic_pdes

 Some algorithm implementations from 'An introduction to Computational Stochastic PDE's'.
-Many of the bespoke algorithms, such as those that apply only under specific sampling scenarios, were not implemented.
+Many of the bespoke algorithms, such as those that apply only under specific sampling scenarios or example, were not implemented.
+Additionally, many of the early chapters algorithms were not implemented.